 The hunger for the digital visualisation of architecture and urban environments has grown exponentially in both the Architectural and Film Industries.
 As the need for skilled modellers and animators with an awareness of architectural and cinematic issues increases, this MA in Architectural Visualisation develops your skills to communicate architecture and urbanity for a variety of applications and audiences.

 The MA in Architectural Visualisation is taught by Kent School of Architecture and Planning.
 This MA enables students to develop at an advanced level the skills, knowledge and understanding of digital simulation and 3D modelling which will equip them to become highly skilled professionals in architectural visualisation.

 Drawing influence from both architecture and film, this programme offers a progression route into both industries, highlighting the different requirements needed for each profession while exploring the similarities of these markets.
 In this programme, the professions of architecture, film and animation fuse together, providing students with the ability and understanding to work in each or all of them.

 The following modules are indicative of those offered on this programme.This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
-Most programmes will require you to study a combination of compulsory and optional modules.
-You may also have the option to take modules from other programmes so that you may customise your programme and explore other subject areas that interest you.

 The study of photography is often a complementary element of architectural education.
 Understanding of the processes of composition, framing and lighting is essential in both disciplines.
 Through a series of lectures and workshops students will comprehend these concepts, as well as fundamental principles of photographic creation and processing, enabling them to apply these skills and principles to the communication of architectural space and form through photography.